 This gives UKLI an enduring stake in the site alongside its clients and promotes

 for planning permission for the retained land which is a step further which UKLI

 is not involved with.
 Once successfully allocated, land is typically worth

 80% of the value it would achieve with outline planning permission.

-property solicitor will of course understand the transaction
+A property solicitor will of course understand the transaction

 such as this, which would add to the cost to the client.
 With regard to

 to incur this expense.
 We would assist with this in any way we could.

 Clients are encouraged to seek professional advice and are free to do so if they

 is suitable for the average person.

 As mentioned previously, the most effective method for understanding

 that you might have with members of the team.
 We would be delighted for

 you to take up this opportunity and we will make the necessary arrangements.

 I thanked the company for this information and said that I would not be taking

 up their offer of a meeting for reasons already given.

 At this point, I had already decided to give this company's offer a rating of

 Zero because of the unresolved concerns expressed in my letters to the company.

 I then came across a further website - www.ukcapitalinvestments.com, which belongs

 to a company called UK Capital Investments Group

 , or UKCIG

-.
 It does not appear to be a limited company, although the website gives the Executive

 Team as Bally Chohan

 (Chairman), Navaid Chaudhri

-Sales Director), Rehan Khan
+(Global Sales Director),

 (Chief Operating Officer) and Brian Allen

 The website is registered to UK Capital Investments Group at the Berkeley Square

-address, and the administrative and technical contacts are given as Bally Chohan, also at Berkeley Square.
-However,
+address, and the administrative and technical contacts are given as Bally Chohan,

 which is no doubt why the company can give investment advice (see the Private